-Makaua Falls Trail is a 1.1 mile lightly trafficked out and back trail located near Kaaawa, HI that features a waterfall and is rated as moderate.
+Makaua Falls Trail is a 1.1 mile lightly trafficked out and back trail located near Kaaawa, Hawaii that features a waterfall and is rated as moderate.
 The trail is primarily used for hiking and is accessible year-round.

 A short hike to a hidden waterfall at the back of Makaua Valley, Oahu.
 Best to go after a good downpour as the chute ( 250 feet) is always dry.
 There are 2-3 rope sections to get to the base of the tallest chute.